Agentic Business Process Management: A Research Manifesto: Challenges

 \paragraph{F2: How to elicit and specify frames?} The elicitation and specification of mental and intentional frames requires a \emph{frame meta-model}, and one or several specification languages.
 To this end, existing specification languages can be reused; potentially, several languages and their underlying concepts can be combined.
 For example, declarative approaches to process specification---such as \declare~\cite{DBLP:books/sp/22/CiccioM22} and in more practical contexts business rule and query languages with temporal reasoning capabilities~\cite{DBLP:conf/bpm/KampikO24}---can be augmented with deontic notions to promote normativity to a first-class abstraction.
 For elicitation, both symbolic and subsymbolic approaches can be used and fused.
 LLMs can generate frames or parts thereof from natural language text, whereas rule mining approaches can be applied to infer normative constraints from the traces of well-behaved agents and multi-agent systems.

 \paragraph{F3: How to operationalize frames on real-world symbolic data?} Once specified, frames need to be integrated with APM systems to ensure the agents’ frame-compliance during runtime.
 A short- to mid-term prerequisite is the operationalization of frames using technologies that do, in fact, run in large organizations.
 Here, explainability is a necessity, considering the practical intricacy of normative requirements, as well as the scale of real-world symbolic queries and data.
+To address this runtime compliance, formal logic-based approaches~\cite{CASCIANI2026102718} can provide the imperative logic foundation needed to enforce the operational boundary of the agent.
+By leveraging strict transition semantics, such formalizations can naturally guardrail the agent's execution to legal actions and safely handle exceptions via guarded execution constructs.

 \paragraph{F4: How to design incentive and reinforcement mechanisms for frame-compliant agents?}